 What is Cost Per Lead (CPL)?

-Cost per lead, CPL, is the average amount you spend on marketing (cost) to acquire one new prospect (lead).
+Cost per lead or CPL, is the average amount you spend on marketing (cost) to acquire one new prospect (lead).

-Round about now, you’re probably asking “But what about CPA?
-What’s the difference and which one matters more?”
+Right about now, you’re probably asking, “But what about Cost Per Acquisition (CPA) and what’s the difference?
+Which one matters more?”

 CPL vs CPA